regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 ### Fund Project

 Any account can view available contracts and fund a project.
 When an account funds a project, the account has a claim to credits issued from the project.
-The funds are transferred to the project admin.
+The funds are transferred directly to the project admin.

 When an account funds a project and therefore owns a claim on future credits issued from the project, an issuance policy is automatically created and managed programmatically (i.e. no account has the authority to update the issuance policy and issuance policies would require a property that distinguishes policies managed programmatically from those managed by accounts with authority).